pranavrcn/CMaps-Event-Management/README.md

 # CMaps

 CMaps is a full-stack web application we developed with a clear goal: to connect people with local events in a simple, intuitive way.
-Initially designed to serve campus communities, CMaps focuses on making event discovery and participation as seamless as possible, with a clean, minimalistic interface.
+Initially designed to serve campus communities, CMaps now focuses on making event discovery and participation as seamless as possible, with a clean, minimalistic interface.

 ## Key Features